 - Sailing – Windy, salty environments can be very harsh on both eyes and contact lenses, so every bit of protection that is available should be used.
 UV protective contacts will help block the UV rays reflected off the water, and polarized wraparound sunglasses will aid with wind and water.
 Sailing involves judging distance and speed plus good peripheral vision to help spot any obstacles in the water.

-- Fishing & Boating – Spot that dry fly at the exact moment on the rise and never miss another strike.
+- Fishing – Spot that dry fly at the exact moment on the rise and never miss another strike.
 Well, wishful thinking.
 Contact lenses provide the convenience of not having your glasses fall into the river or lake.
 UV protection can also be incorporated, and polarized wraparound sunglasses will aid with wind and water.
-For the more active water sports like water skiing, contact lenses are the only way to go.

-First of which is wettability, the amount of tears on the surface of both the eye and contact lens.
+The first of which is wettability, the amount of tears on the surface of both the eye and contact lens.
 Both need to be kept at an ideal level of wetness to remain comfortable and functional.
-Different contact lenses require different levels of moisture, and different sporting environments can effect how moist your eyes are at any given time.
+Different contact lenses require different levels of moisture, and different sporting environments can affect how moist your eyes are at any given time.

-Replacement schedule and cleaning regiment are also important.
-Some lenses are designed to be used every day for several weeks or months before being disposed of.
+Replacement schedule and cleaning regimen are also important.
+Monthly contact lenses are designed to be used every day for up to 30 days before being disposed of.
 They will require daily cleaning, and delicate care when not being worn.
 Unfortunately, even the best cleaning solutions cannot remove all of the proteins and lipids that accumulate on the surface of the lens, and over time they may impede vision.
-For athletes, daily disposable lenses are ideal.
-They are thrown out after a single use, and there's no need to clean or maintain them.
+For athletes, daily disposable contact lenses are ideal.
+They are disposed of after a single use, and there's no need to clean or maintain them.
 Almost all sport contact lenses are of the soft variety, as they are very stable on the eye, and very rarely fall out.

 It's a good idea to ensure that contact lenses remain comfortable at all times.
 Uncomfortable contacts will be a distraction, and can affect an athlete’s performance.
 Certain environments are more likely to cause discomfort for contact lens wearers, like dusty outdoor conditions, or indoor air conditioning.
 Lenses that have lower levels of surface friction, and are more wettable are much more likely to remain comfortable while in action.